-For information on mitigation of hypoxic blackwater with water for the environment in 2022-23:
+For information on mitigation of low-oxygen blackwater with water for the environment in 2022-23:

 Blackwater occurs when organic material, such as sticks, leaves, grass or crops are washed off the floodplain and into rivers and creeks.
 As the organic matter decays, it releases carbon into waterways, creating ‘blackwater’.